schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 In this chapter you will learn about:

-* How to have the mBot make desicions
+* How to have the mBot make decisions
 * How to use the "if" and "if...else" control blocks
 * How to "nest" control blocks into other such blocks
 * What is a "condition" and how it affects the flow of the execution of a program